jaganmn/misc/R_enable_openmp/README.md

-# Installing R packaged with OpenMP support on Apple silicon
+# Installing R packages with OpenMP support on Apple silicon

-CRAN is now releasing prebuilt native R binaries for Apple silicon, [here](https://cran.r-project.org/bin/macosx/), eliminating the need to build R from sources to obtain a native build.
+CRAN is now releasing prebuilt native R binaries for Apple silicon, [here](https://cran.r-project.org/bin/macosx/), eliminating the need to build R from sources to run R without Rosetta 2.
 These instructions are intended for Apple silicon users with a native build of R, looking to enable OpenMP support when installing from sources R packages that depend on compiled C or C++ code.
 They are based on a careful reading of